 The financial realities for small parish schools are much different than for public schools, or even most secular private schools in Chester County and on the Main Line.
 Small Catholic schools, especially the ones being closed have limited resources.

-Parents and teachers TE Patch spoke with at St. Monica on the last day of classes said that's why the loved the school.
 The size of the school made it "like a family" according to virtually every parent and staff member who spoke to Patch.

 That reality is a real financial burden for teachers